 The hamlet of Trenear is part of the village and district of Wendron near Helston and lies in a vale below the village church.
 This is where the three mines, three Tin Stamping Mills, the post office, the village shop, sawmill, the forge & blacksmiths with its petrol pumps and the Wheelwrights were thriving a century ago that continued until the end of the 1960s.
 Wendron is one of the few rural villages that has no new houses.

-The little hamlet of Trenear is part of the village and district of Wendron near Helston.
-Trenear is located on the B3297 Helston to Redruth road just under 4 miles from Helston on the edge of the beautiful Lizard Peninsula.
-The mine is on Porkellis lane in Lower Trenear [Trenere Wolas] set below a granite escarpment in five acres of waterside country style gardens in a beautiful wooded glen on the River Cober valley floor.
+Trenear is located on the B3297 Helston to Redruth road 3 miles from Helston on the edge of the beautiful Lizard Peninsula.
+The mine is on Porkellis lane in Lower Trenear [Trenere Wolas] set below a granite escarpment in six acres of waterside country style gardens in a beautiful wooded glen on the River Cober valley floor.
 The river & the 13c mill race is fed from Porkellis Moor a Site of Special Scientific interest due to its biodiversity.
 The rich flora and fauna naturally extends through the woodlands surrounding the Poldark grounds which are teaming with wildlife.

-The workings lie below several fields that form private farmland in the village.
-The grounds are known as the Trenere Wolas Gardyn being the name of the location in the 1400s and before.
+The workings lie below several acres of hillside fields that form private farmland in the village.
+The grounds are known today as the Trenere Wolas Gardyn being the name of the location in the 1400s and before.
 The spelling of Gardyn is taken from middle English which was in use from circa 1100 to 1500.
 Wolas means lower in Cornish.

-The mine & its grounds are part of the UNESCO Cornish & Devon Mining Landscape World Heritage Inscription - Area 4.
+The mine, monument & grounds are part of the UNESCO Cornish & Devon Mining Landscape World Heritage Inscription - Area 4.